Wet Bulb Calculator

-Welcome to our wet-bulb calculator, where you can work out the wet bulb temperature with just two numbers: temperature and relative humidity.
-Keep reading if you want to discover some wet-bulb applications, what the military benefits of the Wet-Bulb Globe Temperature, and what it has to do with our health.
-If you want to find out more about our atmosphere, check out our heat index calculator and our air density calculator.
+The wet bulb calculator operates on a simple principle.
+You can use it to work out the wet bulb temperature from just two numbers: temperature and relative humidity.
+Keep reading if you want to discover some wet-bulb applications, what the military benefits of the Wet-Bulb Globe Temperature are, and what it has to do with our health - especially within the context of our scorching summers!

 What is the wet-bulb temperature?

 Despite what you might think at first, wet-bulb temperature has nothing to do with light bulbs.
 It is instead the temperature read by a special thermometer that is wrapped in water-soaked fabric and ventilated.
 This thermometer is part of a device called a psychrometer.
 It includes a dry-bulb thermometer, a wet-bulb thermometer and a psychrometric chart - a graph that plots the relationships between the dry and wet-bulb temperature, relative humidity, and dew point at constant pressure.

 By definition, wet-bulb temperature is the lowest temperature a portion of air can acquire by evaporative cooling only.
 When air is at its maximum (100 %) humidity, the wet-bulb temperature is equal to the normal air temperature (dry-bulb temperature).
 As the humidity decreases, the wet-bulb temperature becomes lower than the normal air temperature.

 Data about the wet-bulb temperature is essential when it comes to preventing our body from overheating.
 Our bodies sweat to cool off, but, because water evaporates slower in more humid conditions, we cool down a lot slower in humid conditions.
 This causes our internal body temperature to rise.
 If the wet-bulb temperature exceeds 35 °C (95 °F) for an extended period of time then people in the surrounding area are at risk of hyperthermia.